ahmadyounis97/Code-201-Reading-Notes/class-02.md

 ONLINE EXTRA
 View a full list of keywords and reserved words in JavaScript.

-6.
-If your variable name is made
-up of more than one word, use a capital letter for the first letter of every word after the first word.
+6.If your variable name is made up of more than one word, use a capital letter for the first letter of every word after the first word.